odu-cs725-infovis/public/spr23/presentation.md

 ## Submission

-Before class on **Monday, March 27**, submit your slides via Canvas in the Academic Paper Presentation.
+Before class on **Monday, March 27**, submit your slides via Canvas in the Academic Paper Presentation Assignment.
 Either upload your slides or submit the link if they're in Google Slides.